 To test the capacitor, make sure that it has no power or charge.
 Check the microfarad reading using a capacitor tester that can be purchased from hardware.
 A normal reading is within 10 percent of the capacitor’s rated capacitance.
 If this is not so, then the homeowner should replace the AC capacitor.

 AC Condenser Fan Motor Maintenance

 The best way to keep the AC fan Motor from failing is to keep it well-maintained in the first place.
 While fan motors will eventually get worn out from day-to-day use, their lifespan, and that of the AC system’s will get prolonged if there is adequate routine maintenance on the air conditioner.

 AC Fan motors tend to get worn out pretty fast when dirt builds up on them and strains them from working.
 The strain that it has gets passed on to other parts of the central AC systems too, so it is best to keep the AC professionally tuned up regularly.

 AC Repair Service

 Avoid the hassle of having to inspect, check and replace your air conditioner’s fan motors.
-Allow us at Reliable Standard Heating and Air to diagnose and troubleshoot your AC issues for you.
+Allow us at Reliable Standard Heating, Air, & Solar to diagnose and troubleshoot your AC issues for you.
 We will be more than happy to repair or replace your fan motor and keep your AC well-maintained.
 Call us up on our hotline, or get in touch with us through our easy-to-use online scheduling platform.